-WWE Rumors: Kane vs. The Undertaker Retirement Match Happening Soon?
+WWE Rumors: Could The Undertaker Have One More Match Against Kane?

 After The Deadman left his hat and cloak in the ring to conclude WrestleMania 33, the WWE Universe was under the impression that his wrestling career was over.
 Since the new rumors about his future have come to light, the WWE Universe naturally assumed the highly anticipated match between Cena and Undertaker could finally happen next year in New Orleans, but Kane has created another possibility for his retirement.

 Kane has also stopped wrestling full-time and is pursuing a political career.
 However, the history and work the two men have together make a final match with each other a perfect scenario for both men to retire in the future.
 There have been rumors about Undertaker having another match at the WWE Survivor Series PPV this year, which makes sense considering he debuted at the event many years ago.
-The scenario could be a perfect fit for WWE officials to also give Kane his farewell alongside The Deadman at the event as well.
+The scenario could be a perfect fit for WWE officials to also give Kane his farewell alongside The Deadman at the event.

 However, the third match between Kane and The Undertaker could also happen in New Orleans next year at WrestleMania 34.
 Brock Lesnar broke The Streak there almost four years ago, so it may be the right spot for The Undertaker to make his final stand.
 Frankly, the WWE Universe isn’t thrilled about Roman Reigns being the one to end The Deadman’s career.
 The fans would be more willing to accept a double retirement match between Kane and The Undertaker much more.
 However, only time will tell if it actually happens.